Forgiveness.

 What is Forgiveness?

 Put simply, forgiveness is the choice to release resentment, bitterness, and the demand for repayment, and to hand the whole situation to God.
+Trusting God to manage the situation for us.

 These experiences tighten our breath, harden our hearts, and color how we see everything.